 Cleaning your baby’s nose is a dirty job, but someone’s gotta do it.
 Usually, that someone is baby’s mother.
 While dealing with your own nasal congestion is a matter of blowing your nose or taking a decongestant, your little one doesn’t quite have it so easy.
 For starters, your baby can’t blow their own nose and, according to the Food and Drug Administration (FDA), they shouldn’t have decongestant medicine until they’re four-years-old since potentially life-threatening side effects could occur.
 That means it’s up to Mommy to do it for them.
 Yay.
-So, whether your little one is suffering from a cold or just a few boogies to blow, you’ve probably Googled “how to clean baby nose.”
+So, whether your little one is suffering from seasonal allergies or just a few boogies to blow, you’ve probably Googled “how to clean baby nose.”

 To help you get a handle on that, we rounded up some of the best tips and advice — from saline to suctioning to DIY steam showers (gotta love home remedies!).

 What causes your baby’s stuffy nose?

 It’s totally normal for your baby’s nose to be congested.
 Since children in the infant and toddler years are just starting to build up their immune systems, they often catch mild viruses.
 This results in some runny noses.
 A few other signs your baby is battling nasal congestion include noisy breathing, snoring, coughing, and sniffling.

 Dry air, dirt, and seasonal allergies are common culprits of stuffy noses.
 But before you clean your baby’s smeller, it’s best to know what’s causing the stuffy nose in the first place.